Skip to main content

 Composites

 Stream codecs can read and write objects via StreamCodec#composite.
-Each composite stream codec defines a list of stream codecs and getters which are read/written in the order they are provided. composite has overloads up to six parameters.
+Each composite stream codec defines a list of stream codecs and getters which are read/written in the order they are provided. composite has overloads up to eight parameters.

 Every two parameters in a composite represents the stream codec used to read/write the field and a getter to get the field to encode from the object.
 The final parameter is a function to create a new instance of the object when decoding.